discord/dave-protocol/protocol.md

 The voice gateway may delay this message to batch multiple MLS proposals in fewer websocket messages, or to finalize committing a previous in-flight add proposal for the same user.

-All group members must refuse to process an add proposal for a user that they do not expect to be in the media session (i.e. the user ID in the add proposal was not in a previously received [clients_connect opcode (11)](#clients_connect-11)).
+All group members must refuse to process an add proposal for a user that they do not expect to be in the media session (e.g. the user ID in the add proposal was not in a previously received [clients_connect opcode (11)](#clients_connect-11) or the user ID in the add proposal was in a previously received [client_disconnect opcode (13)](#client_disconnect-13) and has not reconnected).

 All group members follow the process described in [Proposal Handling](#proposal-handling) and [Commit Handling](#commit-handling) to add the proposed member to the group.